 The American Experience Initiative is a multi-platform collaborative model for education and engagement to build greater cultural understanding between American and Chinese universities.
 The initiative aims to enhance Chinese knowledge of American society and culture by broadening the curriculum and resources available to students, faculty, business executives and the general public.
 Chinese faculty develop multidisciplinary modules on American culture, society, religion, and more—broadening the scope of existing American studies curriculum while improving their pedagogical methods and creating more impactful courses.
 This initiative, funded by the Luce Foundation, will result in a digital sharing network for higher education scholars.

-ASU offers three dual undergraduate degrees through a new tourism college on the campus of Hainan Univeristy, a top-tier college in China.
+ASU offers three dual undergraduate degrees on the campus of Hainan University, a top-tier college in China.
 The program is led by Kathleen Andereck, director of the School of Community Resources and Development.
 In fall 2017, 253 freshman from China started their academic year.
 Students' ASU degrees will be paired with Hainan degrees.
 This college gives ASU a physical presence in China, where the university already has many partnerships.